laurenbchu/honors-thesis/README.md

 ## Overview
 I aim to answer the question: _How do geographical disparities in policing relate to racial disparities in prosecution?_ While there exist many papers covering racial disparities in policing and racial disparities in prosecution, I hope to identify the relationship between the two stages within the criminal justice system so as to better inform criminal justice reform policy.
 I’ll focus on Orange County as a case study, with possible extensions to San Francisco and Contra Costa Counties, depending on data availability from the ACLU.

+This repository is for Lauren Chu's Data Science Honors Thesis, Class of Spring 2026 at UC Berkeley.
+It includes all the code and data involved in the research, which is taking place during the 2025-26 academic school year.

 ## Advisor
 I am advised by Professor Joshua Grossman.